ghazalbn/Anomaly-Detection/README.md

 ## Data Preparation<a name="data-preparation"></a>

-In this section, we prepare the data for training and testing.
+In this section, I prepare the data for training and testing.
 The data is loaded from CSV files, and a random selection of five datasets is visualized using charts.

 ## Creating and Training RNN Models<a name="creating-and-training-rnn-models"></a>

-We create and train three different RNN models: SimpleRNN, LSTM, and GRU.
+I create and train three different RNN models: SimpleRNN, LSTM, and GRU.
 These models are designed to learn patterns in the time-series data that can help identify anomalies.

 ## Preprocessing Data for Improved Performance<a name="preprocessing-data-for-improved-performance"></a>

-To enhance the performance of the models, we apply two preprocessing methods to the data:
+To enhance the performance of the models, I apply two preprocessing methods to the data:

-1. **MinMaxScaler**: We scale the data to a specified range to improve convergence during training.
+1. **MinMaxScaler**: I scale the data to a specified range to improve convergence during training.
-2. **Normalization using L2 norm**: We normalize the data using the L2 norm to make the models more robust to variations in scale.
+2. **Normalization using L2 norm**: I normalize the data using the L2 norm to make the models more robust to variations in scale.

-We then retrain the RNN models with the preprocessed data.
+I then retrain the RNN models with the preprocessed data.

 ## Training a Self-Supervised Model<a name="training-a-self-supervised-model"></a>

-In this section, we train a self-supervised model that uses an LSTM layer.
+In this section, I train a self-supervised model that uses an LSTM layer.
 The model is initially trained to predict the next value in the time series.
-We then remove the last layer of the model and add two dense layers.
-Finally, we fine-tune the model for anomaly detection.
+I then remove the last layer of the model and add two dense layers.
+Finally, I fine-tune the model for anomaly detection.

 ## Handling Unbalanced Data<a name="handling-unbalanced-data"></a>

 Imbalanced data is a common challenge in anomaly detection.
-We address this issue by downsampling the majority class to balance the dataset.
+I address this issue by downsampling the majority class to balance the dataset.
 This balanced dataset is used to train a GRU model for anomaly detection.

 ## Statistical Anomaly Detection<a name="statistical-anomaly-detection"></a>

-In this section, we employ statistical methods to detect anomalies in the time-series data.
-We calculate Z-scores for each data point and use a predefined threshold to classify anomalies.
+In this section, I employ statistical methods to detect anomalies in the time-series data.
+I calculate Z-scores for each data point and use a predefined threshold to classify anomalies.

 ## License<a name="license"></a>